William Boyd as Hopalong Cassidy on his white stallion Topper.

 William Boyd, born on June 5, 1895 in Hendrysburg in Belmont County, Ohio had been a highly successful leading man and a favorite of big time directors like Griffith and Cecil B. DeMille.
 Under contract to Radio Pictures at the height of his career he was pulling down $100,000.
-That came to a screeching halt, however in 1931 when wire services picked up a story from the Los Angeles newspapers about the arrest of another actor, William “Stage” Boyd, on gambling and liquor charges.
+That came to a screeching halt, however, in 1931 when wire services picked up a story from the Los Angeles newspapers about the arrest of another actor, William “Stage” Boyd, on gambling and liquor charges.
 Unfortunately the wrong actor’s picture accompanied the article.
-Citing the morals clause of his contract, Radio Pictures dumped him and he found himself virtually black listed in Hollywood.
+Citing the morals clause of his contract, Radio Pictures dumped him and he found himself virtually blacklisted in Hollywood.

 Having lived life large with a big house, fancy cars, and all of the accouterments of stardom along with the loss of his investments in the Great Depression, it did not take long for Boyd to fall into virtual poverty.
-He scrounged for work sometimes finding small supporting roles as a businessman or professional under the name Billy Boyd, he was still living hand to mouth when he responded to Sherman’s casting call.
+He scrounged for work sometimes finding small supporting roles as a businessman or professional under the name Billy Boyd.
+He was still living hand to mouth when he responded to Sherman’s casting call.

 Sherman was inclined to cast Boyd in the supporting role of Red Connors, an older hand on the Bar-20 and Hoppy’s frenemy.
-Boyd begged to be considered for the lead role despite not having any experience in action pictures and barely able to stay on board a horse.
+Boyd begged to be considered for the lead role despite not having any experience in action pictures and barely able to stay on a horse.
 A screen test earned him the job—unlike other candidates, he could act.

 So instead of a handsome young buckaroo Sherman found himself with a middle aged, silver haired hero.